Our use of Cookies

 Why the requirement for OECD certification and ISTA certificates?

-Following the end of the transition period, GB treats seed from the EU in the same way as seed from other countries.
+Following the end of the transition period (31 December 2020), GB treats seed from the EU in the same way as seed from other countries.
 This means following the rules of OECD schemes, which are internationally recognised and facilitate equal treatment.
-The OECD labelling and certificate, together with the ISTA Orange International Certificate, will show that seed meets standards for variety identity, variety purity and seed quality equivalent to GB standards.
+The OECD labelling and certificate, together with the ISTA Orange International Certificate, show that seed meets standards for variety identity, variety purity and seed quality equivalent to GB standards.
 OECD labels must contain the statement ‘GB rules and standards’.

 At what point can seed be marketed after applying for GB Variety Listing?